top of page

 Restoration Efforts

 In 2019, restoration work commenced under the supervision of the Research Center for Historical and Cultural Heritage SNCO.
-This initiative aims to revitalize the Kanaz Cultural House as a significant historical and cultural landmark, preserving its architectural legacy and ensuring its functional relevance for future generations.
+This initiative aims to revitalize the Kanaz Culture Palace as a significant historical and cultural landmark, preserving its architectural legacy and ensuring its functional relevance for future generations.
 However, as of 2024, when I had the opportunity to enter the building, it remained closed, with no restoration work undertaken to revive it.

 Project Gallery